 Here is a vibrobot from Make Magazine made with a candy tin, coat hanger, and a motor plus a couple of wires and a battery.

 Kinetic Drawing Bug Robot.
 Using a small motor and battery holder plus a bit of wiring and plastic tubing your boys can create this cool moving robot.
 You can hook up a pencil to it to watch it “draw” or make a few and race them instead!

-Here are a few fun robot books for you and your boy to read and enjoy.
+Here are a few fun more robot books for you and your boy to read and enjoy.

 Here is a bit of LEGO Robot inspiration for your and your boys.
-There are no instructions but they look pretty easy to build.
+There are no instructions but they are great for inspiration.
 Plus, they use some neat pieces in unusual ways.